Edinburgh, Scotland

 Find the classes you need fast with CHART.
 Our easy-to-use tool shows you classes recently taken by IFSA students.

-View up-to-date course options on the University of Edinburgh’s course catalog.
+View up-to-date course options on the University of Edinburgh’s class catalog.

 To find courses that will give you a unique introduction to Scotland: